New Zealand bellbird: History and names

 Sparrman published his own description of the species in 1786 and coined the binomial name Certhia melanura.
 His description was based on a specimen in the private museum of Gustaf von Carlson in Sweden, which held birds that Sparrman had collected on the voyage with Cook and at the Cape of Good Hope, where he lived before and after the voyage.
 He erroneously wrote in the description that the specimen was from the Cape of Good Hope (in the original text he used the Cape's Latin name, Promontorium Bonae Spei).
-In the past, mislabelling specimens was quite common and Sparrman made exactly the same mistake with two other New Zealand birds, the rifleman and piopio.
+In the past, mislabelling specimens was quite common and Sparrman made exactly the same mistake with two other New Zealand birds, the rifleman and the piopio.
 The type locality was later corrected to Queen Charlotte Sound.
 Parts of Carlson's collection ended up in the Swedish Museum of Natural History and the type specimen was there as of 1857, but it was not found there in a 1926 study.

 The specific name melanura means "black-tailed" (from Greek melas, "black", and oura, "tail").
 In Māori, the bellbird is known by several names, including kōmako, kōparapara, korimako, makomako and kopara.
 The male bellbird is known as kēkerematua or kerekerematātu.
 The English common name "bellbird" originates from the imaginative similarity of one of its notes to the distant ringing of a bell.
 The subspecies epithet oneho is named after a hill (216 m) on Aorangi Island (one of the Poor Knights Islands).
 The hill was named after Oneho, the wife of Tatua, the last chief of the Ngatitoki hapū that inhabited the island until the 1820s.
 Obscurus, another subspecies epithet, comes from Latin obscurus ("dark", "dusky").